DiamondLightSource/httomo/docs/source/howto/httomo_features/padding.rst

 How this can be useful?
 =======================

-It is useful because when padding feature exists one can use true fullly 3D methods which provide a consistent resolution in all three dimensions, see the image bellow.
+It is useful because when padding feature exists one can use true fully 3D methods which provide a consistent resolution in all three dimensions, see the image bellow.
 Because of the access to 3D data, one can perform better in removing artefacts, improving contrast, etc.